 Steps: The number of test steps included in the test configuration.
 A test step is either a test case from the model, or an exploratory test with stop criteria, which could be defined by duration, iterations, or target coverage.

 Click the Actions menu to Edit or Delete a test configuration.

-To filter test configurations, type part of a test configuration name in the Search field as well as a model name in the All Models field and press Enter.
+To filter test configurations, type part of a test configuration name in the Search field or if you know the name of the model, select it from the All Models drop-down list.